badrib/network/README.md

 Upon error, error code 500 will be returned

-Describe subnet config in DHCP
+Describe subnet details in DHCP
 -------------------------------

     Verb	URI	                   Description
-    GET	/network/dhcp/subnet/:id	 Describe the subnet config in DHCP by ID.
+    GET	/network/dhcp/subnet/:id	 Describe the subnet config in DHCP by id.

 **Example Request and Response**